Jintpong/Entrepreneur_CW2/README.md

 ```

-## The Solution: How will our product meet the needs?
+## How will our product meet the needs?
 ScuderiaEstate is an intelligent, data-integrated platform designed to maximize accuracy and speed in real estate decision-making.

 ### 1. Smarter Search (Real-Time Data Updates + Centralized Platform)